dima-brook/w3f_application/xpdiem.md

 Since the idea behind the VM Hub is converting one smart contract language bytecode to another we have elaborated the following steps:

-1. Writing a short smart contract in Solidity.
+1. We wrote a short smart contract in Solidity.
-2. Compiling it to bytecode with the solc compiler.
+2. We compiled it to bytecode with the solc compiler.
-3. Deserialize the bytecode into opcode
+3. We deserialized the bytecode into opcode.
-4. An array of opcodes will become a bytecode template:
+4. An array of opcodes became a bytecode template:
    a.
 Commands (MSTORE, SSTORE, CALLVALUE, ISZERO, JUMPI, REVERT… )
    b.
 Data (PUSH 80, PUSH [$] 000000000000000000000000000000000000000001, etc.)
-5. Writing a request in Move which will specify which template we want to use and will provide the data to populate the template with new data.
+5. We wrote a request in Move which will specify which template we want to use and will provide the data to populate the template with new data.
-6. The code in Move is compiled to bytecode & passed to our Substrate pallet.
+6. The code in Move is then compiled to bytecode & passed to our Substrate pallet.
 7. The pallet deserializes the Move bytecode and extracts the instruction - which template to use and the data to populate it with.
 8. The data from the request is used to populate the opcode parameters in the template.
 9. The template is reassembled to bytecode.